 Federal public health funding is critical to the work of local health departments, and NACCHO will continue its efforts to ensure strong federal investments in public health programs and that those investments efficiently and equitably make it to local health departments at the community level.
+This is particularly important as recent recissions from Congress have eliminated planned projects to recover from the pandemic and similar emergencies, putting additional strain on general appropriations from Congress.

-Rebuild and sustain the governmental public health system: COVID-19 has reinforced the need for sustained investment in local health departments to enable them to address existing public health challenges and be prepared to respond to future public health emergencies.
-NACCHO calls for sustainable, disease-agnostic, mandatory funding to support local public health infrastructure, including data modernization and workforce development.
+- health system: COVID-19, mpox, the opioid crisis and other recent public health emergencies have reinforced the need for sustained investment in local health departments to enable them to address existing public health challenges and be prepared to respond to future public health emergencies.
+NACCHO calls for sustainable, disease-agnostic, mandatory funding to support local public health infrastructure, including data modernization and workforce development. - Maintain the strength of Centers for Disease Control and Prevention (CDC): CDC has unmatched expertise and experience in tackling a broad array of public health issues, including new and emerging challenges.
+NACCHO will continue to advocate for robust funding for CDC so the agency can effectively support programs to address federal, state, and local public health priorities.

-- Maintain the strength of Centers for Disease Control and Prevention (CDC): CDC has unmatched expertise and experience in tackling a broad array of public health issues, including new and emerging challenges.
-NACCHO will continue to advocate for robust funding for CDC so the agency can effectively support programs to address federal, state, and local public health priorities. - Other appropriations: NACCHO will continue to advocate for strong appropriations in FY2024 and FY2025 for public health programs within the CDC, Food and Drug Administration, Health Resources and Services Administration, and the Administration for Strategic Preparedness and Response.
+- Other appropriations: NACCHO will continue to advocate for strong appropriations for public health programs within the CDC, Food and Drug Administration, HRSA, and the Administration for Strategic Preparedness and Response.
 NACCHO also opposes cuts to the authorization levels of the Prevention and Public Health Fund. - Ensure funding reaches local health departments: It is important that all entities throughout the continuum of governmental public health are empowered and resourced to work together to support our shared mission.
 Unfortunately, federal funding intended by Congress to support all levels of the governmental public health enterprise continues to have variable reach (e.g., in amount, timeliness, and requirements) to local public health agencies.
-Therefore, NACCHO will continue to advocate for substantial additional investments in the governmental public health system at all levels (federal, state, local, tribal, and territorial), as well as funding designated specifically for local health departments so that they can continue to lead on all public health priorities.
+Therefore, NAC-CHO will continue to advocate for substantial additional investments in the governmental public health system at all levels (federal, state, local, tribal, and territorial), as well as funding designated specifically for local health departments so that they can continue to lead on all public health priorities.
 NACCHO also supports public tracking of disbursement of federal public health funds down to the local health department level to identify best practices and address challenges.
-Such transparency and accountability should be accompanied by greater local health department involvement and consensus in state public health decision-making concerning the distribution and uses of federal funds at the local level.
+Such transparency and accountability should be accompanied by greater local health department involvement and consensus in state public health decisionmaking concerning the distribution and uses of federal funds at the local level.